Wisconsin Hoofers: History

+From 2012 to 2017, Memorial Union underwent extensive renovations.
+Wisconsin Hoofers was renovated during the first phase of the project, which lasted from 2012 to 2013.

 Hoofer Sailing Club

-The Hoofer Sailing Club operates at Memorial Union, on the south shoreline of Lake Mendota on the University of Wisconsin–Madison campus.
+The Hoofer Sailing Club operates at Memorial Union in the basement of the Theater wing, on the south shoreline of Lake Mendota on the University of Wisconsin–Madison campus.
 It has a fleet of more than 120 boats, sailboards and kites.
+At its peak in the mid-1970's the club had 2000 members all paying $30 to be a member for the summer.
+Nearly 50 lessons were run daily with over 50 identical Tech Dinghies racing Monday, Wednesday and Friday evenings.

-The club has around 1,000 members, but has had upwards of 1,500 members in the past.
+The club currently has around 600 members.
 It is believed to be the second-largest inland sailing club in the country.
 The club has a highly-active instruction program, with thousands of lessons each season taught by paid and volunteer staff.
 Members have free access to use equipment after they have completed their instruction and earned a certification.
 In the winter months, the club has on-land classes and a snow-kiting program.

 The club also hosts the University of Wisconsin undergraduate sailing team, nicknamed Wisco, which competes in the Intercollegiate Sailing Association.

 The sailing club originated in 1939 as an all-volunteer club whose members maintained boats and taught each other how to sail on wooden dinghies.
 Peter Barrett brought the first wooden Tech dinghy from M.I.T. in the 1950s, and it became the club's signature boat.
 Peter and Olaf Harken modified M.I.T.'s fiberglass Tech design with air tanks under the gunwales, so that a capsized boat could be righted and come up mostly dry, to create the Badger Tech dinghy.
-The two brothers founded their first company, Vanguard Sailboats, to construct a fleet of these boats.
+The two brothers founded their first company, Vanguard Sailboats, as well as Harken to construct a fleet of these boats.

 The club has expanded to sail fifteen types of craft today.
-The club's largest boat is Soma, a Mull 34 racing yacht painted to resemble a Holstein cow.
-In 2003, it added a cruising sailing curriculum with the donation of Spray, a 30-foot cruising yacht, by a retired electrical engineering professor.
+In 2003, the sailing club added a cruising sailing curriculum with the donation of Spray, a 30-foot cruising yacht, by a retired electrical engineering professor.
 The cruising program was very popular, and so in 2010, the club became an American Sailing Association-certified school.
 (There are charges in addition to the dues for ASA certifications and classes.)